 Working Groups

-eamba gratefully acknowledges the work of the following Working Groups:
+eamba gratefully acknowledges the work of the Working Groups.

 Intention: offering a platform for associations / affiliates and their members in order to connect, to inspire through shared experience and to encourage continuous learning.
 Bi-weekly online meetings on structurally important issues especially if urgent.